Zzhiwei/NUS_Orbital_2021/README.md

 # Summary

-This is a full stack project made with React, firebase, Material UI and Algolia for NUS project orbital.
+This is a full stack project made with React, firebase, Material UI and Algolia for NUS project orbital with around 8 thousand lines of code.

 # Aim of the project